serine/scripts/README.md

 ## BigDataScript

-For those who don't know BigDataScript (BDS) is pipeline language with the focus on bioinformatics, although can be jsut as easily used for any any sorts of purposes where tasks need to be automated.
-Here is a link to the site [BigDataScript](http://pcingola.github.io/BigDataScript/)
+For those who don't know BigDataScript (BDS) is pipeline language with the focus on bioinformatics, although can be just as easily used for any sorts of purposes where tasks need to be automated.
+Here is a link to the official site [BigDataScript](http://pcingola.github.io/BigDataScript/)

+## BASH scripting

+Please don't look into my sh directory.
+My BASH scripting skills are pretty poor.